Summary

 ): UsersPage!

-For search, you can specify text on which to filter results.
-For the orderBy parameter, there are some sub-parameters that allow you to order results first by one of the name fields, then in ascending or descending order.
-See the example below and the Given Datatype section for clarity.
+For the input, you can give text on which to filter results, how you want to order results — first by one of the name fields, then in ascending or descending order.
+See the Input Parameters section for more details.

 For the results, you can get the total number of users, as well as each user's name, their email address, and a list of roles assigned to them.
-See the Returned Datatype section for details.
+See the Returned Values section for details.

 Example